Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Natural gradient adaptation and implicit regularization

 \subsection{Implicit regularization and adaptive control}

-With deep networks as the predominant example, modern machine learning often considers highly over-parameterized models that are capable of interpolating the training data (achieving zero error on the training set) while still generalizing well to unseen examples.
+As exemplified by deep networks, modern machine learning utilizes highly over-parameterized models capable of interpolating the training data while still generalizing well to unseen examples.
 The classical principles of statistical learning theory emphasize a trade-off between generalization performance and model capacity, and predict that in the highly over-parameterized regime, generalization performance should be poor due to a tendency of the model to fit noise in the training data.
 Nevertheless, empirical evidence indicates that deep networks and other modern machine learning models do not obey classical statistical learning wisdom~\citep{belkin}, and can even generalize with significant label noise~\citep{und_dl}.

 More surprisingly, the ability to simultaneously fit label noise in the training data yet generalize to new examples has been observed in over-parameterized linear models~\citep{barlett, sahai}.
 A possible explanation for the ability of highly over-parameterized models to generalize when optimized using simple first-order algorithms is their \textit{implicit bias} -- that is, the tendency of an algorithm to converge to a particular (e.g. minimum norm) solution when there are many that interpolate the training data~\citep{gunasekar_1, gunasekar_2, gunasekar_3, azizan_1, azizan_2}.